Create a Digital Narrative with Adobe Express

 Media

-The Media tool from the toolbar on the left side of the page offers a choice of Photos, Videos, and Audio, which will open libraries of Adobe stock material, as well as an Upload from device option to upload your own recorded files or images.
+The Media tool can be found under the “+ Add Content” option in the toolbar.
+There, you can choose between the Photos, Videos, and Audio tabs, which will present libraries of Adobe stock material, as well as an Upload from device option to import your own saved files.

 Once you upload a media file or select an item from the stock library, it will populate on the slide.

 You can then edit/adjust the properties of each file if you first select the item on the slide.
-Notice that the left-side menu will update with the related options for that item, while it is actively selected:
+Notice that the left-side menu will update with the related options for that item, while it is actively selected, just like a Text item:

 As you add content to your slide, the layers panel to the right side will become useful if you have to re-order or change the stack of the items on your slide.
 To change the order, click and drag a layer in the panel to the top or bottom of another layer in the panel.